 All credit cards come with more than a few moving parts.
 Among them is an annual percentage rate, or APR — the cost of borrowing money using the card.
 However, the tricky thing with credit cards is ...

 As a credit cardholder, it's likely that you've come across the term "annual percentage rate."
-Even if you have a rough idea ...
+Even if you have a rough idea of how APR works and what it is, you may still have questions about how it ...

 Holly Johnson is a credit card expert and writer who covers rewards and loyalty programs, budgeting, and all things personal finance.
 In addition to writing for publications like Bankrate, CreditCards ...